ingadhoc/purchase/purchase_ux/README.rst

 #.
 Add print PO on purchase and done status
 #.
 Add button to force "invoiced" only for admin with tec features
 #.
 Add button to change the currency and update the prices of the order lines
+#.
+Add a to filter by PO with billable returns.

 On purchase lines:

 #.
 Add delivery status and invoice status on purchase lines
 #.
 Add button on purchase lines to allow cancelling of remaining qty to be received
 #.
 If not seller is defined or seller price is 0, then sugget accounting cost
+#.
+Add return quantity when you return products with "To Refund" option.

 On incoming pickings: